ncols-bytes/T2-framework/README.md

 - `--wikitables_database`: The database that stores wikitables.
 - `--git_parent_database`: The database that stores parent_tables from GitTables.
 - `--git_real_time_database`: The database that stores real_time_tables from GitTables.
-- `--wikitables_data_dir`: The original data directory of wikitables.
+- `--data_dir`: The original data directory, containing wikitables and GloVe, as detailed in the "Prepare Data" section.
 - `--hybrid_model_config`: The config of pre-trained hybrid model.
 - `--fitlter_model_path`: The fitltering model directory.
 - `--verifi_model_path`: The deep learning verification model directory.
 - `--use_histogram_feature`: Whether to use histogram feature.
 It should be consistent with the setting of model training.
-- `--verif_conf`: The verification config that includes mapping relationships between tags and verifiers.
+- `--verif_conf`: The verification config that includes mapping relationships between tags and verifiers, with optional values:
+    - `verification/verif_conf_dl_kb.json`: use the combination of deep learning models and knowledge-based models (DL-KB).
+    - `verification/verif_conf_rf.json`: only use random forest-based verifiers (RF).
 - `--eval_dataset`: The (mixed) dataset used for evaluation, with optional values: `wikitables`, `mix_wr`, `mix_wp`, `mix_wpr` or `mix_pr`.
 - `--enable_phase1`: Whether to enable filtering phase.
 If not enabled, it will become `EC`, which means exhaustive check of all verification models .